chuckwm/chuckwm.github.io/README.md

 | Computer  | $1600 | one |
 | Phone     |        $12 | three |
 | Pipe      | $1 | eleven |

+* Adding content here instead, looks like the page.